-If you are looking for a natural mouse deterrent, consider getting a cat.
+If you are looking for a natural mouse deterrent, why not consider getting a cat.
 The great thing about having a cat is their very presence will help to keep the mice away.

 Having a cat on your property is one of the most natural ways to get rid of mice since you are letting nature take care of itself.
 It’s the cycle of life.

 If you are thinking about getting a cat to use as a mouse deterrent – Read these tips so you know what to expect and make sure your cat knows how to hunt OR scroll to the end to watch the video!

 How To Make Sure Your Cat Is An Effective Mouse Deterrent